Usually - BIRDS eat FISH.

 Turns out - these are large catfish, and - this is new behavior for them.

-In some instances, the catfish comes entirely out of the water.
+At times, the catfish comes entirely out of the water.

 Some catfish are successful 80% of the time!